1995–96 Seattle SuperSonics season: Off-season

-The 1995–96 Seattle SuperSonics season was the 28th season for the Seattle SuperSonics in the National Basketball Association.
 During the off-season, the SuperSonics acquired Hersey Hawkins and David Wingate from the Charlotte Hornets, and re-acquired Frank Brickowski from the Sacramento Kings.
 The team returned to what had now become the KeyArena at Seattle Center, after spending the previous season in the Tacoma Dome, while the KeyArena was being renovated.
+This team is widely regarded as one of the greatest teams in NBA history.